waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## B. Untested Hypotheses (Active)
 - **PC Box Selection Anomaly:** The game may select the box one position *below* the highlighted cursor.
 This has only been observed once and requires further testing to confirm if it's a consistent bug.
 (Next Test: Next time 'CHANGE BOX' is used).
-- **SPOONBENDE vs. Gengar:** Test the effectiveness of a low-level Psychic-type (SPOONBENDE, Lv 37) against Agatha's high-level Gengar.
-The type matchup should be favorable, but the level difference is a major risk factor.
 - **Indigo Plateau Auto-Heal Consistency:** Blacking out during the Elite Four challenge and respawning at the Indigo Plateau entrance automatically heals the entire party.
 (Observed once, needs confirmation of consistency).